 Donated materials and equipment are reflected as contributions in the accompanying financial statements at their estimated values at the date of receipt.
 A substantial number of volunteers have donated significant amounts of their time to AAMA's program services and fundraising efforts.
 Donations of services are classified as "In-kind" donations and are generally reflected on the financial statements as income with an identical offset to expense.
-In-kind donations are generally valued by the donor and may be used by AAMA to satisfy various State grant requirements, including those specified by the Texas Health and Human Services Commission ("HHSC"), for a five percent (5%) match by the done.
+In-kind donations are generally valued by the donor and may be used by AAMA to satisfy various State grant requirements, including those specified by the Texas Health and Human Services Commission ("HHSC"), for a five percent (5%) match by the donee.
+Effective March 1, 2020, HHSC will not employ contract action for failure to meet the grant program local match requirement until further notice.